 In student-adult reading, the student reads one-on-one with an adult.
 The adult reads the text first, providing the students with a model of fluent reading.
-Then the student reads the same passage to the adult with the adult providing assistance and encouragement.
-The student rereads the passage until the reading is quite fluent.
-This should take approximately three to four readings.
+Then the student reads the same passage to the adult with the adult providing support and encouragement.
+The student rereads the passage until the reading is fluent.
+This process usually takes three or four readings.